port-labs/port-docs/docs/integrations/k8s-exporter.md

 ## What does our Kubernetes Exporter offer you?

 - List and export existing Kubernetes objects in your cluster.
-- Watch live for changes (Create/Update/Delete) of Kubernetes objects and automatically apply the changes to your Entities in Port.
+- Watch for changes (Create/Update/Delete) of Kubernetes objects in real time and automatically apply the changes to your Entities in Port.
 - Configure which Kubernetes objects are relevant, and how to map and transform objects to Port Entities.

 ## Installation using Helm Chart